February 28th

 Commentary:

-This is applicable to people as well.
+This applies to people as well.
 Learned people do not blow their own horns.
 They do not show off their prowess with glitz and glamor!
-Their purpose is to learn more, share their knowledge with their fellow beings, and use their knowledge for the betterment of society - silently.
+Their purpose is to learn more, share their knowledge with their fellow beings, and use their learning for the betterment of society, silently.
 They are not concerned about who is walking away with credit!
-Like someone said, "There is no limit to what can be accomplished if it doesn't matter who gets the credit."
+As someone said, "There is no limit to what can be accomplished if it doesn't matter who gets the credit."
 Such people work towards a higher goal, humbly, without being pompous about their endeavors.

 pada vigrahaH: